Testing Psychologist

 Credentialing for all MNS insurance panels (Quartz HMO and SSM/DHP).

-Access to test administration and scoring materials (including iPads for Q-Interactive administration and laptops for computer administrations as well as access to online assessment platforms).
+Access to test administration and scoring materials (including iPads for Q-Interactive administration and a laptop for computer administrations, as well as access to online assessment platforms).

 Access to a HIPAA-compliant telehealth platform via https://doxy.me/ (for intake and feedback sessions).

-Administrative support for new patient intake and office management.
+Prior training experience with neuropsychological assessment administration/scoring/interpretation (including assessment-focused practica, internship, and/or post-doc training).
+Administrative support for new patient intake and office management

 Use of HIPAA-compliant email, faxing, and phone services.